Jbachtiger/ci-pp2-quizanaughts/README.md

 # PP2 - Javascript Essentials - Quizanaughts

 Quizanaughts is an interactive quiz site designed to be fun and educational for 9-13 year old children, providing a way to test their space knowledge.
 It's purpose is to cover a wide variety of space questions to help the user test their knowledge in an interactive way.
 A compeitive component has been added by including a scoring system and timer to make it more fun and challenging.
-This quiz is a great educational tool as well as a way to create awareness about space and inspire future generations about the marvels of our planet and universe.
+This quiz is a great educational tool as well as a way to create awareness about space and inspire future generations about the marvels of space and our universe.

 ![Responsive Mockup](docs/mockups/responsive-mockups.png)